AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 - The hardware always allocates a discrete number of warps for a thread block
   - `numberOfWarps = ceil(numberOfThreads / warpSize)`
   - A warp is **never** split between different thread blocks
-  - If thread block size is not a multiple of warp size, some threads in the last warp a left inactive
+  - If thread block size is not a multiple of warp size, some threads in the last warp are left inactive
     - But they still consume SM resources, e.g., CUDA cores and registers!

 #### 📌 Warp Divergence

 - GPU has **no** complex branch prediction mechanism
   - All threads in a warp must execute the same instruction
-- Threads in the saem warp executing different instructions is referred as *warp divergence*
+- Threads in the same warp executing different instructions is referred as *warp divergence*
   - When threads in a warp diverge, different `if-then-else` branches are executed serially
     - Warp serially executes each branch path
     - disabling threads that do not take that path